 Field Research is a special Collegiate Scholars Program course in biological science, with an emphasis on experimental techniques used in health research.
 The course begins with an overview of the fundamental building blocks of life- elements, atoms, and states of matter- evolving into a discussion of cell biology, human anatomy, and evolution.
 Students have the opportunity to apply these concepts to weekly hands-on lab exercises.

-Field students participate in lunch lectures led by science researchers with the intention of exposing students to the wide variety of possible careers in the sciences.
+Field students participate in lunch lectures led by science researchers with the intention of exposing students to a wide variety of possible careers in the sciences.
 Additionally, students attend interactive lab exhibits at local museums.
 The program culminates with a poster session in which students present their research to friends, family, and the larger Collegiate Scholars Program community.

 Since it was established in 2004, TEACH Research has received support from a variety of organizations.
 From 2005 through 2011, it was supported by the National Institute of General Medical Science/National Institutes of Health (NIGMS/NIH), which awarded a $1.8 million dollar grant to evaluate the program.
 Over the years, the program has also received generous support from The Women’s Board of The University of Chicago, the Spencer Foundation, NORC, and the McCormick Tribune Foundation.
 In 2013, TEACH was awarded another $1.4 million dollar grant from the NIH to continue the program into 2017 and further engage participants and their peers.